Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 Missing the DMV Hearing Consequences

-In California, after a DUI arrest, drivers have 10 days to request a DMV hearing to avoid automatic license suspension.
-If not contested, driving privileges are suspended 30 days post-arrest.
+The DMV hearing consequences and DUI License Suspension Process: in California, after a DUI arrest, drivers have 10 days to request a DMV hearing to avoid automatic license suspension.
+Legal representation can help protect your driving rights and guide you through the California DMV DUI process.
+If not contested, the California DMV DUI process continues by suspending driving privileges 30 days after the arrest.
+For example, a skilled DUI defense attorney can challenge the DUI chemical test results.
 The hearing determines if the suspension is valid based on the arrest and BAC levels.
-Legal representation can help protect your driving rights.

 Categories